George Koehler: Life

 He commanded the army of the United Belgian States in 1790 which fought against the troops of the Austrian Emperor Leopold II during the Brabant Revolution.

 In 1794, Gilbert Elliot, Earl of Minto who was to be a viceroy to the short lived Anglo-Corsican Kingdom, Lieutenant-colonel John Moore and Koehler went to Corsica for talks with the renegade General Pasquale Paoli.

 In December 1800 he led a mission to help the Ottomans eject the French.
 The British Government had authorised stores, artillery and 100 personnel.
 He arrived in July and visited Jerusalem in October and arrived in Jaffa assisting in its defence.
 This is where he and his wife died as a result of fever.
 He was replaced by Major General Charles Holloway who had served with him in Gibraltar.

 Legacy

 Koehler died without a will and his fortune went to the British Government.
 A claim was made by a family in Germany in 1820.
-The legal battle went on until 1859 when it was ruled that three people should get a share of over £7,600 pounds from his estate and over fourteen thousand pounds worth of interest.
+The legal battle went on until 1859 when it was ruled that three people should get a share of over £7,600 from his estate and over fourteen thousand pounds worth of interest.

-In 1995 Gibraltar issued a new design for their ten pound note and this includes a small picture of Koehler's gun.
+In 1995 Gibraltar issued a new design for their ten-pound note and this includes a small picture of Koehler's gun.

 In 2012 the Gibraltar Government issued designs for new coinage which included a representation of Koehler's novel gun design on the ten pence coin.